holoviz-topics/neuro/README.md

-# Examples of using HoloViz/Bokeh for Bioscience
+# Examples of Interactive Neural Data Science with the HoloViz+Bokeh Stack